eze-works/eze.works/posts/integrating-tuis-into-neovim.md

 ## Always start terminal mode in insert mode

 This tip is actually documented in `:help :terminal`.
 But I found you might need to do a bit more if you have a setup such that you can switch back to a terminal buffer (instead of exiting the terminal process when you are done with it).
-Here is a snippet from my config [^1]:
+Here is a snippet from my config:

 ```lua
 -- Terminals should always start with insert mode so that keys are immediately